bitrise-steplib/bitrise-step-android-build/README.md

 <summary>Description</summary>

-The Step builds your Android project on Bitrise with Gradle commands: it installs all dependences that are listed in the project's `build.gradle` file, and builds and exports either an APK or an AAB.
+The Step builds your Android project on Bitrise with Gradle commands: it installs all dependencies that are listed in the project's `build.gradle` file, and builds and exports either an APK or an AAB.
 Once the file is exported, it is available for other Steps in your Workflow.

 You can select the module and the variant you want to use for the build.